ZhengRachel/zhengrachel.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 My first-authored paper, "<a href='https://arxiv.org/abs/2509.04685'>Say More with Less: Variable‑Frame‑Rate Speech Tokenization via Adaptive Clustering and Implicit Duration Coding</a>", has been accepted as an **oral** presentation at **AAAI 2026**!
+We have open-sourced the <a href='https://github.com/FunAudioLLM/FunResearch/tree/main/VARSTok'>code</a> and <a href='https://huggingface.co/ZhengRachel/VARSTok/tree/main'>model weights</a>.
 - *2025.10*: &nbsp;🎉🎉 I am thrilled to announce that I have received the 2025 National Graduate Scholarship!
 This achievement would not have been possible without the guidance and support of my supervisor, Prof. Ling, my collaborator, Dr. Ai, and my fellow lab mates.
 I am proud to share this honor with them.
 The official announcement can be found <a href='https://sist.ustc.edu.cn/2025/1010/c5142a703956/page.htm'>here</a>.
 - *2025.09*: &nbsp;🎉🎉 I am thrilled to announce that I have started an 8-month visiting position at the <a href='https://www.cstr.ed.ac.uk/'>Centre for Speech Technology Research (CSTR)</a> at the University of Edinburgh.
 I am hosted by Dr. <a href='https://homepages.inf.ed.ac.uk/korin/sitenew/index.html'>Korin Richmond</a> and funded by the <a href='https://nrc.canada.ca/en/research-development/research-collaboration/programs/speech-generation-indigenous-language-education'>Speech generation for Indigenous language education (SGILE)</a> project.
 I'm incredibly grateful to Korin for this wonderful opportunity and look forward to the exciting research ahead.